whipowill/d2r-mod-reformed/README.md

 ### Todo

-- Add margin spacing to loot drop frames
 - Enable socket recipies on unique/set/rare/magic items
 - Jewel Fragments - idea from PD2, would have to change recipies
-- Merc Auras - do I want this?  will aura show on Merc screen?
-- Splash Damage - do I want this?  does it break the game?
-- Tier labels for unique and set items

 ### Not Doable